Mobility scooter or wheelchair ramps are regularly an afterthought post the purchase of a mobility scooter.

-Ideally, the scooter ramp should come with a non-slip surface so that the wheels of the scooter can cling to it easily, even when it is placed at a steep incline.
+Ideally, the mobility ramp should come with a non-slip surface so that the wheels of the scooter can cling to it easily, even when it is placed at a steep incline.

 Lots of different types of ramps have been created for people with different needs and it is a good idea to consider your needs carefully before purchasing and take a good look around at what is available.

 As mobility ramps come in a number of different lengths, it is essential to carefully measure the flight of stairs, curb or other area that needs to be accessed to ensure that you order the right length for your needs, while the width of the mobility ramp is another factor that should be taken into consideration.